-The Historical Society of Southern California publishes the Southern California Quarterly four times a year through University of California Press.
+The Historical Society of Southern California publishes the Southern California Quarterly four times a year.
 The Quarterly carries forward the tradition of fine regional history scholarship begun with the Society’s first annual publication in 1884.

 The Quarterly is a scholarly journal devoted to the publication of articles and edited documents relating to the history of the Southern California, California as a whole, and the American West.
 The Quarterly welcomes contributions, not only by Society members, scholars, and research workers, but also by persons who are working in related disciplines and professions.

-Those who join at the regular member level and above will receive the Quarterly as well as access to back issues online through our website.
+Those who join at the Scholar level and above will receive the Quarterly as well as access to back issues online through our website.